team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

  Sometimes we already have relationships with potential participant networks or know people at potential peer network that we already trust.
-In cases where we do not already know a potential peer we generally obtain and verify UTRS peering requests with one or more registered contacts from the regional or local internet registry (RIR/LIR) WHOIS databases and the [Peering DB](http://peeringdb.com)
+In cases where we do not already know a potential peer, we generally obtain and verify UTRS peering requests with one or more registered contacts from the regional or local internet registry (RIR/LIR) WHOIS databases and the [Peering DB](http://peeringdb.com)